notorton/Online-Certificate-Program-for-IT-Students/README.md

 # Online Certificate Program for IT Students
-A mobile/web app prototype project that supports Quality Education (SDG 4) including the documentation for planning, design, testing, and final
+A web app prototype project that supports Quality Education (SDG 4) including the documentation for planning, design, testing, and final

 # Team Members
 * Project Manager - Orton Chen Menn Hee<br>